flare-foundation/reward-scripts/README.md

 ```bash
 yarn sum-staking-rewards
 ```
-where the parameter `REWARD_EPOCH` specifies the latest reward epoch for which reward data is summed, and the parameter `NUM_EPOCHS` specifies the number of reward epochs for which reward data is summed.
+The config's file parameter `REWARD_EPOCH` specifies the latest reward epoch for which reward data is summed, and the parameter `NUM_EPOCHS` specifies the number of reward epochs for which reward data is summed.

 Output of the process is a file `epochs-<REWARD_EPOCH-NUM_EPOCHS+1>-<REWARD_EPOCH>`, which is located in the folder `generated-files/validator-rewards`.